Winners and losers of immigration

-Consider the following continuous time infinite-horizon economy with constant stocks of physical and human capital and technology.
+Consider a continuous time infinite-horizon economy with constant stocks of physical and human capital and technology.
 There is a continuum of mass $\sigma$ of employees.
 All employees supply labour inelastically, are risk neutral and discount the future at constant rate $r$.
 Employees differ according to their skill level and their country of origin.
 We distinguish between \textit{natives} $N$, who are born in the home country and \textit{non-natives} $I$, who are born in a foreign country.
-Each individual is either \textit{high-skilled}, $h$, or \textit{low-skilled}, $l$.
-Hence, the total measure of employees is the sum of the four different categories of employees, i.e. $\sigma=\sigma_{l,N}+\sigma_{l,I}+\sigma_{h,N}+\sigma_{h,I}$. \textit{Employees} can be either employed or unemployed, hence $\sigma_{i,N}=e_{i,N}+u_{i,N}$ and $\sigma_{i,I}=e_{i,I}+u_{i,I}$, where $i \in \{l,h\}$.
+Each individual is either high-skilled, $h$, or low-skilled, $l$.
+The total measure of resident employees is therefore the sum of the four different categories of employees, i.e. $\sigma=\sigma_{l,N}+\sigma_{l,I}+\sigma_{h,N}+\sigma_{h,I}$. \textit{Native employees} can be either employed or unemployed, hence $\sigma_{i,N}=e_{i,N}+u_{i,N}$, where $i \in \{l,h\}$.
+The stock of \textit{non-native employees} of type $i$ ($L_{i,I}$) instead includes residents in the country, who can be either employed or unemployed, and those living in the foreign country ($FC_i$), i.e., $L_{i,I}=\sigma_{i,I}+FC_{i}= e_{i,I}+u_{i,I}+FC_{i}$.
+Every worker supplies labour in one of the two intermediate good sectors: high-skill intensive (\textit{HS}) and low-skill intensive (\textit{LS}).
 The economy is also populated by a measure $\chi$ of \textit{employers}.
 Employers are ex-ante homogeneous and post skill-specific vacancies, which are open to both natives and non-natives.
-From the match between an employer and an employee two types of goods, $h$ and $l$ are produced, using labour as sole input, i.e., good $h$ is produced using only high-skilled employees $h$, while good $l$ is produced using only low-skilled employees $l$. $x_h$ and $x_l$ are the quantities of each good produced by each type of employee, which are sold at price $p_h$ and $p_l$, respectively.
+From the match between an employer and an employee two types of intermediate goods, $h$ and $l$ are produced, using labour as sole input.